jarvisteach/appJar/docs/mkdocs/docs/guidance.md

 appjar has been going so long, that some of the early decisions have turned out to be bad ones...
 Some functions have now been [deprecated](https://en.wikipedia.org/wiki/Deprecation) - you can still use them, but appJar will warn you that you should be using something else.

+##Beta Code

+Some elements of appjar are in [beta](https://en.wikipedia.org/wiki/Software_release_life_cycle#BETA).
+This means you can use them, and they *generally* work - but you may come across issues or they may change in the future.
+Generally, the beta code works pretty well - it wouldn't be included if it didn't.
+But, equally, we know its not perfect - [drag'n drop](/pythonDnD) will keep growing & improving, and the [grid](/pythonDevWidgets/#grid) needs some work.

+So, please use them, and let us know any issues or improvements you'd like...